-What Is Crop Insurance?
+What is Crop Insurance?

 Types Of Crop Insurance

-Broadly, crop insurance is categorised into three types:
+Crop insurance is categorised into 3 types:

 - Multiple Peril Crop Insurance: Provides financial coverage to manage risks arising from weather-related losses, such as a flood, drought, etc.

-- Actual Production History: Covers losses due to wind, hail, insects, etc. Also includes coverage for lower yield and compensates for the difference between the estimate and the real.
+- Actual Production History: Covers losses due to wind, hail, insects, etc. Also includes coverage for lower yield and compensates for the difference between the estimate and the real

-What all Crop Insurance Covers?
+What Crop Insurance Covers?